Sundry Stuff

 From time to time, opinion pieces will be posted here.

-Historical Perspective: Historians often remind us of how brutal and inhumane the Roman Empire was, and there is no doubt that it was.
-But they gloss over the fact that Rome was no different to any other nation at that time in history.
+Historical Perspective: Historians often remind us of how brutal and inhumane the Roman Empire was and, by today’s social and political standards, it certainly was.
+But Rome was no different to any other nation at that time in history.
 There was no such thing as ‘diplomatic negotiation’.
 Territorial or trade disputes were ALWAYS settled by armed conflict.
 Any poor person was ALWAYS considered guilty if accused by a wealthy one.
-There was no such thing as a ‘war crime’ – soldiers ALWAYS laid waste to an attacked area, and ALWAYS raped, tortured, sold prisoners into slavery – that was just what soldiers did.
+There was no such thing as a ‘war crime’ – soldiers ALWAYS laid waste to an attacked area, and ALWAYS raped, tortured, sold prisoners into slavery – that was just what all soldiers did.
 From any nation.

 CGI Clothing: As an ex-animator (from the now-ancient hand-drawn era) it frustrates me that all CGI characters must be animated wearing whatever they were modelled wearing.
 The clothing is part of the character, and forms an outer ‘skin’ – movement is dictated by the ‘bones’ (called Rigging) of the character.
 Clothing items cannot be (easily) added or removed during a scene, and CGI renders only what the camera can SEE.
 See my bulletsolution to this problem.

-Digital Dilemma: Overall, CGI technology is gradually changing the appearance of animated films – mostly for short films, at this stage – and, also overall, mostly for the better.
-But one thing has not changed.
-Animation is still used with cartoon-style exaggeration in character design, speech and general behavior.
-Animated characters are nearly always overblown, over-acted, and all comedy is slapstick.
+Digital Dilemma: Overall, CGI technology is gradually changing the appearance of animated films – but animation is still used with cartoon-style exaggeration in character design, speech and general behavior.
 No subtlety or understatement is used, despite CGI now allowing that to be achieved.
+In Japan, film censorship treats ALL films as public displays.
+Depiction of privacy is forbidden, and Japanese film characters must never be shown doing or saying anything offending Japanese cultural customs for public places.
+Only foreigners can be shown behaving offensively.

-In a public place (like a film), showing emotion or discussing ANY adult-themed story element is considered offensive.
+In a public place (like a film), showing emotion or discussing ANY adult-themed story element is considered offensive in Japan.
 Anime films work around this censorship issue by substituting magic, fantasy or cultural customs as a ‘metaphor’ for anything Japanese characters cannot be shown doing or saying.
 Audiences have to guess what is really being depicted!
 See my bulletscripting summary here or my bulletprivacy ban summary here.

 Coffee-speak!
 Several short posts about bulletmaking coffee ...since so many people seem to think that I am obsessive about this subject!